-Pizza at Grasso, Soho
+Pizza at Grasso

 Like most kids, we grew up with a real love for pizza — whether it was a Roman style on a visit to the local Italian restaurant, or a pepperoni one delivered direct to the door as a Saturday night treat.

-With six options available, we have decided to keep our pizza menu short.
+So when creating the menu for Grasso, we sure to include pizza on our menu.
+With six options available, we decided to keep our pizza menu short.
 That way we can focus on using the freshest and best quality ingredients, and sending out pizzas that we’re proud of.

 For allergen information, please visit here.